 Mix the gelatin with a tablespoon of water and set aside.

 Place the passion fruit/lemon juice mixture into a small saucepan with the sugar, zest and eggs and whisk over medium heat until it boils and thickens.
 Remove from the heat, strain to remove the zest then whisk in the gelatin and butter.

 Pour the filling directly into the tartlet shells and place in the fridge until just before serving.

 When ready to serve, make the meringue topping.
 Whisk the egg whites at medium-high speed in a stand mixer and gradually add the sugar when the whites begin to froth.
 Increase the speed to high, and continue adding the sugar until the meringue forms strong, glossy peaks.

-When all the tarts are all topped, bake in very hot oven, 400°F (200°C) for about 5 minutes.
+When all the Passion Fruit and Lemon Meringue tartlets are topped, bake in very hot oven, 400°F (200°C) for about 5 minutes.
 (Alternatively, brown with a kitchen torch, which is what I did.)
 Remove from oven and chill until ready to serve.

 You’ll find Jill’s social media pages at the bottom of her site, Mad About Macarons; go follow her!

 Don’t miss another recipe or travel post; sign up for my FREE subscription below!